 Mice infestations in RVs are more common than many owners realize.
 A single mouse in RV can quickly multiply.
 These small pests look for food, warmth, and shelter.
 They often target the living space, kitchen cabinets, and hidden compartments.
 Signs of their presence include droppings, chewed wires, and gnaw marks on furniture.
 You may also notice shredded cotton balls or insulation material.

-Mice in motorhome are attracted to easy access points, such as holes, gaps, and vents.
+Mice in motorhomes are attracted to easy access points, such as holes, gaps, and vents.
 Food items left unsealed or crumbs on counters can draw them in.
 Even winter storage periods make your RV vulnerable if it is not properly sealed.
 Recognizing these signs early allows you to act before the infestation grows.
 Simple preventive steps can keep your RV safe and your trips stress-free.

 Finding holes in your RV is the first step to effective mouse proofing an RV.